katelynbillings/RepData_PeerAssessment2/StormAnalysis.md

 stormData <- stormData[grep("\\?", stormData$crop.exp, invert = TRUE), ]
 ```

-We now need to reassign the character levels to their corresponding numeric
+The character based factor levels need to be reassigned to the corresponding
+numeric counterparts (eg. h/H stands for hundred so it gets reassigned to 2
-counterparts: h/H = 2, k/K = 3, m/M = 6, b/B = 9, NA = 0
+since 100 = 10^2; likewise, k/K = 3, m/M = 6, b/B = 9, NA = 0)

 ```r